guffab/Sandbox/README.md

 ## What is it?

 **ActionContainers** are a simple and save way to represent complex hierarchies of data refererrencing each other.
-The goal is to have any updates (like renaming a tpye, changing a parameter value) be reflected across the entire structure, **without** performing recursive search-and-replace.
+The goal is to have any updates (like renaming a tpye, changing a parameter value) be reflected across the entire structure, ___without performing recursive search-and-replace___.
+To make that possible, the entire structure is rebuilt lazily on every property access. <br/>
 As a secondary goal, data redunancy is reduced to an absolute minimum to allow for even smaller file sizes when serialized.

 ## Usage